-10 Best Backpacking Tents Reviewed
+Our Favorite Backpacking Tents Reviewed

-Among the many factors we considered, weight, capacity, functionality, ease of use, and overall durability are all key points we were interested in a lot.
-There’s nothing more annoying than spending a small fortune on some gear, then having it fail on you when you need it to work.
+Among the many factors we considered, weight, capacity, ease of use, value, and durability were all key points we looked at.
+There’s nothing more annoying than spending a small fortune on gear, then having it fail on you when you need it.

 The wilderness can be unforgiving, so when you need a shelter, it just has to work.
-You’ll discover tents with various capacities, designs, and weights.
+You’ll discover options with various capacities, designs, and weights.
 There’s bound to be an option that will fit your needs--just make sure to take a look at each of our reviews closely before choosing.

-- Quick setup
+Quick to setup

-1. ALPS Mountaineering Lynx (1-Person)
+1. ALPS Mountaineering Lynx

 Ease of Use

-2. Snugpak The Lonosphere (1-Person)
+2. Snugpak The Ionosphere

 Ease of Use

-3. Teton Sports Mountain Ultra (3-person)
+3. Teton Sports Mountain Ultra

 Ease of Use

-- Easy to put up
+Easy to get set up

 Ease of Use

-5. ALPS Mountaineering Zephyr (2-Person)
+5. ALPS Mountaineering Zephyr

 Ease of Use